Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 The game was officially released on **October 8**, incorporating all necessary adjustments from the testing phase.
 It is now fully prepared for players, with clear installation instructions and all required files for launching and playing included.
+The final evaluation has begun, with a focus on gathering player feedback and identifying areas for future enhancements.

 **Final Review Summary:**
 - All components are polished and ready for players.